datasaur-ai/robosaur/robosaur.md

    See [our gitbook](https://datasaurai.gitbook.io/datasaur/basics/creating-a-project/label-sets#token-based-labeling) for detailed information on the format.
 Sample files are also provided in the config/labelset directory
    The files in this directory will be listed and then sorted by its name in ascending order.
 The files will be converted to labelset in that order.
 To force a particular order, we could prefix the filenames with number, for example `filename.csv` -> `1 filename.csv`.
 The leading number will be removed using `String.replace` with this RegEx pattern: `/^(\d*)/`

-Calling `create-projects` with a `remote` documents source is currently unsupported, and the command will fallback to creating just one project using `create-project`
+Calling `create-projects` with a `remote` files source is currently unsupported, and the command will fallback to creating just one project using `create-project`

 ### Export Multiple Projects